-My ancestor John Allen Rankin and his wife Amanda Lindsey, daughter of Edward Buxton Lindsey, have a good story.
-(See http://digupdeadrelatives.com/category/articles/lindsey-articles/ for my article on the legend concerning Edward Buxton Lindsey.)
-From one vantage point, John Allen and Amanda’s story is a war story, pure and simple.
+My ancestor John Allen Rankin and his wife Amanda Lindsey have a good story.
+From one vantage point, it is a war story.
 It is also a love story.
-The love story and war story intersect in both my family’s legends and the verifiable facts.
+The love story and war story intersect in both my family’s legend and the verifiable facts.

-My father’s “how to” genealogy book advised that the best place to start compiling one’s family history is by interviewing family members.
-A goodly part of the oral family history is invariably wrong, but even the misinformation contains clues aplenty, says the book.
-In my experience, the book is dead right.
+My father’s “how to” genealogy book advised to begin compiling one’s family history by interviewing family members.
+All oral family histories have errors, but even the misinformation can provide clues, says the book.

-As I noted in another article on this website about Edward Lindsey, my father promptly took that “how to” advice when he was “bitten by the genealogy bug.”
-He and his sister, my Aunt Louise, set out to talk to all their north Louisiana kin to see what they could learn about the Rankins et al. Here is what Daddy wrote to me in a 1969 letter – yes, we actually did once communicate via snail mail in writing — telling me the latest he had learned about his family.
-This qualifies as my favorite family legend, bar none:
+My father promptly took that “how to” advice when he was “bitten by the genealogy bug.”
+He and his sister, Louise Theo Rankin Jordan, set out to talk to their north Louisiana kin.
+Here is what he wrote to me in a 1969 letter telling me the latest he had learned:

 There is a wealth of information in that legend.
-One of its chief virtues is that its essential objective elements – location, date, a soldier’s uniform, the people involved – are readily subject to verification among actual records.
-The legend also comes from an unimpeachable source, because Cousin Norene, who was twenty-eight when Amanda died in 1920 and had lived with Amanda for some time, had actually heard that story straight from the horse’s mouth, so to speak.
-This legend was not subject to the vagaries of multiple oral retellings.
+Its chief virtue is that the essential objective elements – location, dates, a soldier’s uniform, the people involved – are readily subject to verification.
+The legend also comes from an unimpeachable source, because Cousin Norene had lived with Amanda for some time and knew her as an adult.
+Norene had actually heard that story straight from the horse’s mouth, so to speak.
+It was not subject to the vagaries of multiple oral retellings.

-When I starting digging around amongst my Rankin and Lindsey relatives, I set about trying to confirm the objective facts about that legend.
+I set about trying to confirm the facts in the legend.

 However, John Allen did not have a sister who was old enough to be married or living on her own when he was knocking on Monticello doors in (according to the legend) 1863.
 John Allen did have a married older brother, William Henderson Rankin, living in Drew County.
-William, I discovered as I looked at the 1860 census for Monticello, was listed just a few dwellings down from Amanda’s father Edward B. Lindsey.
+According to the 1860 census for Monticello, William was listed just a few dwellings down from Amanda’s father Edward B. Lindsey.
 However, William was still off fighting in the War in 1863.
 Thus, John Allen was almost certainly looking for his sister–in-law rather than a sister.
-As legends go, that’s close enough.
+As legends go, that’s close.

 It is also certain that John Allen was a soldier.
-My father’s 1969 letter to me continued with the war part of the family legend.
+My father’s 1969 letter continued with the war part of the family legend.